 - Burnsall to Grassington: this classic walk explores two gorgeous towns in the Dales, whilst taking in all of the breathtaking nature in between (including seeing Linton Falls).

-- Brimham Moor: an outstanding National Trust attraction, that’s best enjoyed on a short circular walk through the moorland.
+- Brimham Rocks and Brimham Moor: an outstanding National Trust attraction, that’s best enjoyed on a short circular walk through the moorland.

 - Conistone Pie and Dib Circular Walk: a lovely circular walk taking in the rocky landscape surrounding the small town of Conistone.